-Gateway degree programs include a ministry practicum that includes training and evaluation components.
-This is accomplished through a hands-on ministry practicum experience that is administered through the Office of Theological Field Education (TFE).
+Most Gateway degree programs include an internship for practical ministry training with evaluation components.
+This is accomplished through a hands-on ministry practicum that is administered through the Office of Theological Field Education (TFE).
 Instead of registering online or directly through the Registrar's Office for the Ministry Practicum/TFE class, a student must submit a TFE application directly to the TFE Office and have it approved prior to registration for the required TFE class.
-The TFE application process takes place each spring semester, prior to TFE participation in the fall, with a May 15 deadline.
+The TFE application process takes place each spring term, prior to TFE participation in the fall, with a May 15 deadline.
 Information concerning TFE requirements and the TFE application can be found on the TFE homepage of the seminary website.
-The only prerequisite for taking TFE is course P1111, Introduction to Ministry Formation.
-A student desiring to complete an approved course substitution for TFE, such as P2553 Clinical Pastoral Education (CPE), I2361-62 Church Planting Internship, or I2211 Short-term International Internship must also complete an application through the TFE Office in the same manner.
+While students applying to take TFE must have completed a year's worth of study, the only prerequisite for taking TFE is course P1111, Introduction to Ministry Formation.
+A student desiring to complete an approved course substitution for TFE, such as Clinical Pastoral Education (CPE) or course I2361-62, Church Planting Internship, must also complete an application through the TFE Office in the same manner.
 The TFE Office provides student assistance in completing the application and coordinates the various options designed in meeting the practical ministry requirements.
 For more information, contact the TFE Office at tfe@gs.edu.

-PACIFIC NORTHWEST CAMPUS SERVICES
+CAMPUS SERVICES